 In 1985, Franklin returned to the top of the charts with the Who's Zoomin' Who? album, which featured the single "Freeway of Love," as well as a collaboration with Eurythmics.
 The record became one of Franklin's biggest-selling records.
 The follow-up, 1986's Aretha, also reached the upper end of the charts and eventually went gold, and her duet with George Michael, "I Knew You Were Waiting (For Me)," hit No. 1, her first since 1967, when "Respect" topped the pop chart.

 In 1993, Franklin was invited to sing at the inauguration of Bill Clinton, and the following year she received both a Grammy Lifetime Achievement Award and Kennedy Center Honor.

 In 2003, Franklin released her final studio album on Arista, So Damn Happy, and left the label to found Aretha Records.
 Two years later, she was awarded the Presidential Medal of Freedom and became the second woman ever to be inducted into the U.K. Music Hall of Fame.
 In 2008, she received her 18th Grammy Award for "Never Gonna Break My Faith" – a collaboration with Mary J. Blige.
 (With 18 Grammys under her belt, Franklin is one of the most honored artists in Grammy history.)
 That same year she was tapped to sing at the 2009 presidential inauguration of Barack Obama.

 Despite the trail Franklin has blazed, the Rock Hall still gets plenty of well-deserved flak for its gender gap.
-Since its inception, only a little more than three dozen female performers and bands with women have found their way to the Rock Hall, and none of the executives, managers and producers inducted have been women.
+Since its inception, only a little more than three dozen female performers and bands with women have found their way to the Rock & Roll Hall of Fame, and none of the executives, managers and producers inducted have been women.
 Only one woman, Carole King, has been inducted for her songwriting.